richabhowmik03/data-label/README.md

 ### Deployment
 The application is ready for deployment on Vercel:
 1. Connect your repository to Vercel
+2. Add your Supabase environment variables in Vercel's dashboard
-2. Deploy - the API routes will work automatically with Vercel's serverless functions
+3. Deploy - the API routes will work automatically with Vercel's serverless functions

+Data will persist across deployments and serverless function restarts thanks to Supabase.

 ## Sample Data